DevExpress/devextreme-documentation/concepts/05 UI Components/DataGrid/30 Filtering and Searching/3 Search Panel.md

 ---

-Use the **searchPanel**.[text](/api-reference/10%20UI%20Widgets/GridBase/1%20Configuration/searchPanel/text.md '/Documentation/ApiReference/UI_Components/dxDataGrid/Configuration/searchPanel/#text') option to predefine the search value.
+Use the **searchPanel**.[text](/api-reference/10%20UI%20Widgets/GridBase/1%20Configuration/searchPanel/text.md '/Documentation/ApiReference/UI_Components/dxDataGrid/Configuration/searchPanel/#text') property to predefine the search value.
 You can also change it at runtime by calling the [searchByText(text)](/api-reference/10%20UI%20Widgets/GridBase/3%20Methods/searchByText(text).md '/Documentation/ApiReference/UI_Components/dxDataGrid/Methods/#searchByTexttext') method:

 ---
 ##### jQuery